sohail19go27/BankingManagement/README.md

 🏨 Booking Management System (BMS)

-A web-based Booking Management System built using Laravel, designed to manage hotel/resort room bookings with secure authentication, role-based access, and efficient booking workflows.
+A web-based Booking Management System built using Laravel, designed to manage any bookings with secure authentication, role-based access, and efficient booking workflows.

 🚀 Features